bangrui001/Dynamic-Black-Litterman-Portfolio-Construction/README.md

 The goal is to address the notorious "error-maximizing" nature of standard Mean-Variance Optimization (MVO) by producing stable, theoretically sound, and transaction-cost-aware portfolio weights.

+## 🎯 Core Research Problem

+How can we construct stable and robust portfolios when the investment universe is highly correlated, leading to estimation error and instability in classical mean-variance optimization?

 ## ⚙️ Architecture & Data Pipeline

 The backtest engine (`bl_backtest_engine.py`) is designed with a fully decoupled architecture, allowing researchers to plug in custom callables for signal generation, covariance estimation, and portfolio optimization.